 This package is certainly not the first, and probably won't be the last, of such tensor calculation packages.
 While it does not contain many sophisticated features yet, what distinguishes it from the rest of the free packages currently available is, I have tried to maintain a consistency with the Mathematica language itself.
 Provided one is already comfortable with Mathematica, this consistency translates into an ease of use.
 For example, there is never a need to "load" a metric, nor is there some very particular way to enter one.
 In TensoriaCalc, a metric is defined by simply feeding the function Metric a List of coordinates used, and either the usual quadratic form of coordinate differentials or a square matrix representing the metric components themselves.
 Multiple geometries can be defined readily without conflict.
 Moreover, the expert Mathematica programmer will find it easy to build on (or modify) the code for her/his own tensorial calculations.

-Please do feel free to use and/or modify this code for the purposes of scientific research.
+Please do feel free to use and/or modify this code, but only for the purposes of scientific research.
 If you do so, I only ask that you cite the URL of this webpage in your publication(s), and also drop me a note.
-If you want to make money off this, write to me first at yizen [dot] chu [at] gmail [dot] com.
 Definitely write to me if you find any bugs!
 Of course, questions, comments, suggestions, etc., are most welcomed too.

 Updates and bugs fix history can be found in the last section of the TensoriaCalc.nb notebook, which can be downloaded below.

 Follow these two steps to get TensoriaCalc up and running.
 Note that I wrote this package in Mathematica 8/9/10, and have tested it on my Windows 7 machine.

 AcknowledgementsWhile developing this code, I have taken inspiration from the following: FeynCalc, grt, and xAct.